 7. Try earthing.
 You know the blissed-out feeling you get when your feet are in the sand?
 There's actually scientific evidence to back up the concept of "earthing," when our bodies physically interact with the earth's electrons to positive effect (several small studies show it can reduce blood pressure and help insomnia).
 For a quick hit of feel-good vibes, walk barefoot in the park, slip off your hiking boots in the woods, or simply go touch dirt somewhere (as the weather allows).

 8. Read.
 What if you skipped the endless IG scroll next time you're in line at Whole Foods and actually read a few pages of that novel you downloaded forever ago?
 Reading is a form of active relaxation and lets the mind focus on one single task, similar to meditation.

 9. Update your calendar.
-Finally make that doc appointment that’s been on regular roll-over on your to-do list.
-Getting on the books at the dermatologist/dentist/optometrist will make you a) feel accomplished and b) benefit your future health.
+Finally schedule that doc appointment that's been on regular roll-over on your to-do list.
+Getting on the books at the dentist/optometrist will make you a) feel accomplished and b) benefit your future health.
 Win-win.

 10. Call your grandma.
 And not just on her birthday.
 She'll treasure a quick chat with her fave granddaughter, and we bet hearing her voice on the other end of the line will brighten your day too.

 This article has been updated from a previous post.